1 - Overview

 • It can be recreated after deletion.

-Default Policy Example
+Basic Policy Example

 Table.
-Resource-based policy scenarios
+Resource-based policy scenario

-• Hybrid access control
+• Hybrid Access Control

-Users can additionally define resource-based policies or modify existing policies as needed.
+Users can define additional resource-based policies as needed or modify existing policies for use.

 • For some features, a resource-based policy (or credentials) must be registered to use them in API Gateway.